 The best part?
 This is so simple to set up!

-Next, take a piece of paper and put it into the tray.
-Follow that up by adding in the paint-covered marbles onto the paper and start to move around the tray.
+Step 4: Take a piece of paper and put it into a tray.
+Then place your paint-covered marbles onto the paper.

 Not keen on a messy marble painting activity?

-You can use a deeper tray or even opt for using a container with a lid. (like a whipped cream tub or container or even an old ice cream container) You can also use an old Ferrerro box, that works great as well. (plus it gives you the green light to consume a bit of chocolate, too!)
+You can use a deeper tray or even opt for using a container with a lid. (like a whipped cream tub or container or even an old ice cream container) You can also use an old Ferrerro box for marble painting, that works great as well.

 If you are using a container, just add your piece of paper inside of it as well.
 Using the container means that your child won’t have to touch the paint and they can even shake and bounce the marbles around more since there is a lid in place!

-Here’s an example of an owl marble painting that we did using an old ice cream container!
+Here’s an example of a marble painting activity that we did using an old ice cream container!
+We created an owl by adding feathers and eyes.